 The investigator explained they would not conduct compelled interviews when the quality of evidence appears to support a criminal prosecution.
 All criminal investigations are referred to law enforcement.
 The investigator was aware that they would need to consult with prosecutors as to whether compelled interviews may be an obstacle for subsequent criminal prosecution.
-Neither investigative report that was reviewed supported criminal prosecution or included compelled interviews.
+No investigative reports that were reviewed supported criminal prosecution or included compelled interviews.